varunghat/datathon2025/README.md

 Using the provided training dataset, participants must develop a machine learning model or algorithm that can automatically verify the consistency of client data and predict the corresponding label.

 ### Evaluation Dataset
 After the development period, participants will receive a separate evaluation dataset consisting of 1,000 client profiles, each with four JSON documents (passport, client_profile, account_form, and client_description).
-Their task is to apply their solution to these new client profiles and generate a CSV file with two columns:
+Their task is to apply their solution to these new client profiles and generate a CSV file with two columns (no header, no index):

 * client_id: Unique identifier for each client
 * label: Predicted binary label (Accept or Reject) indicating whether the client data is consistent and acceptable